The Seduction of Mimi

-The Seduction of Mimi (Mimì metallurgico ferito nell'onore) is a 1972 Italian comedy-drama film written and directed by Lina Wertmüller, starring Giancarlo Giannini as Mimi and featuring Mariangela Melato, Turi Ferro and Agostina Belli.
-The film was entered into the 1972 Cannes Film Festival.
-The screenplay was very loosely adapted for the 1977 film Which Way Is Up? starring Richard Pryor.
+The Seduction of Mimi (Mimì metallurgico ferito nell'onore) is a 1972 Italian comedy drama film written and directed by Lina Wertmüller, starring Giancarlo Giannini, Mariangela Melato, Agostina Belli, Luigi Diberti, Elena Fiore, Tuccio Musumeci, Ignazio Pappalardo and Turi Ferro.

 Plot

-Set in both Sicily and mainland Italy, the film follows the adventures of a man nicknamed Mimi (Giancarlo Giannini).
+Set in both Sicily and mainland Italy, the film follows the adventures of a man nicknamed Mimi.
 Mimi is a poor laborer who is pressured by his employers to vote for the mafia candidate in a local election.
-Frustrated by the system and assured that the ballot will be secret Mimi votes for the communist representative instead.
+Frustrated by the system and assured that the ballot will be secret, Mimi votes for the communist representative instead.
 However he is fired and assured he will never work again as the ballot was not secret.
 Disgusted Mimi flees to Turin, while his wife, Rosalia, stays in Sicily.

 In Turin Mimi finds illegal construction work.
 When he witnesses one of the labourers falling to his death he helps the man into a van thinking that he is being taken to the hospital.
 When he discovers that his mafia bosses plan on dumping the body, Mimi tells him that his wife is the goddaughter of Liggio, a powerful mafioso.
 As a result, he is given a good union job at a factory.
 He also becomes further embroiled with the communist party.

 One day, Mimi sees the beautiful Fiore on the street, selling sweaters.
 When she and her friend are attacked he helps them and learns that she is a Trotskyist.
 When they walk in the park he sexually assaults and tries to rape her, but Fiore fends Mimi off and says that she is a virgin, and will not make love with a man until she falls in love.
 Mimi continues to see her until finally, heartbroken he tells her that he loves her, but cannot bear to be around her as he feels she will never return his love.
 Fiore finally tells Mimi she loves him.
-Aware that Mimi is married, Fiore nevertheless takes him as a lover, and finally becomes pregnant, giving birth to a son, Mimi.
+Aware that Mimi is married, Fiore nevertheless takes him as a lover.
+She becomes pregnant, giving birth to a son, Mimi.